-Even if we assume that consumers increasingly choose food delivery as a means to eat restaurant food after COVID-19, and DoorDash's revenue growth remains elevated for years to come, the stock holds significant downside from its expected IPO valuation.
+Even if we assume that consumers increasingly choose food delivery as a means to eat restaurant food after COVID-19, and DoorDash's revenue growth remains elevated for years to come, the stock holds significant downside from the midpoint of its IPO price range.

-If we assume DoorDash can achieve a 6% NOPAT margin (average of United Parcel Service and FedEx's TTM NOPAT margin) and grow revenue by 35% compounded annually for the next decade, the stock is worth just

-\$4.9 billion today - an 80% downside to the expected IPO valuation.
+If we assume DoorDash can achieve a 6% NOPAT margin (average of United Parcel Service and FedEx's TTM NOPAT margin) and grow revenue by 30% compounded annually for the next decade, the stock is worth just \$8.8 billion today - a 65% downside to the midpoint of its IPO price range.
 See the math behind this reverse DCF scenario.